-  One study utilized Goffin cockatoos, a small type of cockatoo, and demonstrated their recognition of object permanence.
+One study published in 2014 utilized Goffin cockatoos, a small type of cockatoo, and demonstrated their recognition of object permanence.
 Object permanence is simply the idea that someone can understand that just because an object isn't visible, it's still there.
 The example of a nut in a pocket that is out of sight is often used to describe object permanence studies in birds.
 In human babies, solving an object permanence puzzle isn't typically able to be done until 18 to 24 months of age.
 To no surprise, the study showed that wild Goffin cockatoos have spatial reasoning abilities that are comparable to primates and human babies.

 04 of 05

-  More commonly referred to as budgies or the common parakeet, the budgerigar is actually one of the smallest members of the parrot family (with the parrotlet being the actual smallest parrot).
+More commonly referred to as budgies or the common parakeet, the budgerigar is one of the smallest members of the parrot family (with the parrotlet being the actual smallest parrot).
 But just because it's small, doesn't mean that the budgie isn't smart.

 05 of 05

 Like the other types of birds on this list, there are many different kinds of conures and all conures are types of parrots.
 Because of this, conures also require a lot of mental stimulation and enrichment to keep their smart brains busy.
 A lot of exercises, toys, and social activities are a must for a conure.
 Whether it's a Green-cheeked, Jenday, or Sun conure, all conures will be sure to show you just how smart they are.